tanb/remind-notifier/README.md

 ```

 ## License
-reminder-notifer is available under the MIT license.
+reminder-notifier is available under the MIT license.